Investment agents Mrs Positive and Mr Negative summarise the retail investment market in 3 minutes.

-Mrs P: Everyone is going to have less spending power but the question is how do they spend it.
-Retail sales grew by 4% in Q3 and are likely to remain strong with the World Cup looming.
-Historically spend has been resilient during times of high inflation, as people cut back on big expenditure items like holidays and cars.
+Mrs P: Everyone is going to have less spending power, but the question is how do they spend it?
+So far, the UK has found its shopping habit hard to kick, retail sales remain remarkably resilient.
+People are cutting back on big expenditure items like holidays and cars.

-Mr N: Past performance and all that, but we are in a different world to the early 1990’s, car ownership has moved towards leasing models and personal debt is at a record high.
-A dangerous combination with rates rocketing.
+Mr N: The last time inflation was this high was in the early 1990s and we were in a different world then.
+Car ownership has moved towards leasing models and personal debt is at a record high.
+That’s a dangerous combination with rates still rising.

-Mrs P: But the occupier market remains strong with a depth of occupiers who have finely tuned their offer post Covid.
-The increase in utility and staff costs should be mostly offset by business rates savings.
-The online vs physical debate has concluded.
-The smart phone might be the wheel of the 21st century but without a complimentary multi channel offer online-only operators and their low margins are unlikely to withstand the headwinds.
-We expect them to experience the deepest occupier distress.
+Mrs P: But there is a depth of occupiers who have finely tuned their offer post-Covid.
+Rising utility and staff costs should be mostly offset by business rates savings.
+Without a complementary multi-channel offer, online-only operators with their low margins are likely to experience the deepest occupier distress.

-Mr N: So why is there such a substantial disconnect between the occupational and investment market?
-Investment usually follows the occupational market fundamentals.
-Yields have moved out considerably since June, especially at the tighter end of the market.
-Albeit most town centre retail assets had already re-based and have been less exposed than other property sectors.
+Mr N: So why is there such a disconnect between the occupational and investment market?
+Yields have continued to soften, albeit most town centre retail assets had already re-based and have been less exposed than other property sectors.

-Mrs P: Dare I say it but has retail finally bottomed out…Ive been fed up with hearing ‘not wanting to catch a falling knife’ in this sector.
-The sector already had a challenging/impossible availability of debt and therefore there will be limited distress this time round.
-That tree has been rattled many times before.
+Mrs P: Dare I say it, but has retail finally bottomed out?
+The sector already had a challenging availability of debt and therefore there will be limited distress this time round.

-Mr N: Agreed but there is still significant misalignment in pricing, pretty much all ‘big ticket’ retail sales have been put on hold, which doesn’t sound like the strongest negotiating position for the vendor.
+Mr N: Agreed, but there is still significant misalignment in pricing and almost all ‘big ticket’ retail sales have been put on hold.
+That doesn’t sound like the strongest negotiating position for vendors.

-Mrs P: The property market filters back from Gilts and they have stabilised/improved since Rishi took over.
-Counter cyclical investors have been circling the retail market and the sub £25m market is still liquid.
-Given most retail assets are sub £25m now and the occupational market is still buoyant; is there an argument to say now is the time to buy supported by occupier fundamentals?
+Mrs P: Counter cyclical investors have been circling and the sub £25m market is still liquid.
+Given most retail assets are sub £25m now and the occupational market is still buoyant; is there an argument to be made that now is the time to buy?

-Mr N: But aren’t some of those counter cyclical buyers going to turn their attention back to other more distressed sectors after pricing has moved out?
-The funds are not going to hold or buy retail assets outside of the top 25 Cities/schemes.
-With building cost inflation putting pressure n viability of retail repurposing, we are likely to see the right sizing of centres outside of the south east slow.
-Combined with increasingly stringent ESG criteria ruling out a lot of existing property.
-In all I think the next 12 months will be slow with limited retail transactions over £25m, consumer spend to weaken next year and therefore the occupational market will dampen investor sentiment further.
-I’m just pleased I’m not a valuer.
+Mr N: But won’t some of those counter cyclical buyers focus on other more distressed sectors after pricing has moved out?
+The funds won’t hold or buy retail assets outside of the top 25 cities and schemes.
+Building cost inflation and stringent ESG criteria means there will be less right-sizing of assets outside the South East.
+I think the next 12 months will be slow with limited retail transactions over £25m.
+Consumer spend will weaken and the occupational market will further dampen investor sentiment.

-Mrs P: Whilst I’m not being complacent about the future challenges, this is one of a thousand cuts in the retail sector, rental and capital values psf are rebased to attractive levels.
-Occupiers are going into this downturn with their eyes open.
-Outside of the squeezed middle centres, retail property provides a rebased sustainable income stream.
-Markets always over react, I think we will see increased activity from Q1 as investors adapt to new consumer spending habits and seek attractive opportunities against other asset sectors/classes.
+Mrs P: I’m not being complacent about these challenges, but outside of the squeezed middle centres retail property provides a rebased sustainable income stream.
+I think we will see increased activity after the summer as investors adapt to new consumer spending habits and seek attractive opportunities against other asset classes.

 GCW: Our opinion is that the retail market is well prepared for this downturn and will be more resilient than people think.
-The investment market will pick up in the new year and will present buying opportunities in the right pitches/locations.
+The investment market will pick up in September and present buying opportunities in the right pitches and locations.